Questions About the Exams

 If your application is complete and you meet all the criteria, you will receive an Examination Confirmation Letter (ECL) email from CBNC advising you that you have been approved to sit for the examination.
 Your ECL will contain a Certification Number, which is unique to each Candidate and required to schedule an examination appointment.

 If your application is incomplete or any part is incorrect, staff will notify you of what is needed.
 We encourage applicants to provide an active email address so that we can contact you quickly with what is required to complete your application.
 It is the responsibility of the applicant to obtain or correct any outstanding or incorrect materials and submit them to the CBNC office.
 Applications with missing or incorrect documentation will be subject to a $75 resubmission fee before they are deemed eligible.
 CBNC reserves the right to return incomplete applications, together with a refund. ($795 certification/$525 recertification and less $50 for those who claimed the multi-modality discount.)
-Non -sufficient funds, administrative fees, late fees and resubmission fees will not be refunded.
+Administrative fees, late fees and resubmission fees will not be refunded.

 How should I prepare for the exam?